mr-ma/mr-ma/README.md

 ### Show cases

+- Basic implementation of self-checksumming protection in Python
 - Challenge-based SSH server in Go
 - Crypto secret sharing schemes in C++
 - Microservice-based Paper review tool for academics in Go